 Eating veggies in my house isn’t a process.
 I don’t have to beg them to do so.
 Veggies have been a huge part of their diet their whole lives, so they aren’t scary or something to be avoided.
 So I guess the secret is that my expectation has always been that they would eat their veggies — and they do.

 All that said, we aren’t without our share of dinnertime issues.
 There are nights where all my daughter (remember, she’s 4 1/2) wants is salad — and she skips everything else.
 There are nights when Will’s appetite has him requesting thirds.
 There are nights when I make truly hideous dishes (aka recipe testing gone wrong) and there’s just nothing that any of us want.
 We roll with it — when Paige only wants salad, I require a few bites of something else on her plate too.
 When Will asks for thirds, I consider how much he’s eaten before responding (if the answer is a lot, then I say no).
 When the food is just bad, I break out something else or phone in an order.

 And in case you are wondering, there are no forbidden foods for my kids.
 Sometimes, we have dessert (though my daughter politely declines more often than not).
 Sometimes, we have breakfast for dinner.
 I keep a cookie jar stocked during the school year for an after-school treat.
 And fast food?
 Yes, they eat that sometimes too.
-But most often, it’s a home cooked meal with 2-3 servings of fruits and veggies for summer.
+But most often, it’s a home cooked meal with 2-3 servings of fruits and veggies for dinner.
 That’s just our norm.